OpenAssistant

 Open-source collaboration: democratizing AI.

-OpenAssistant's portfolio covers 1 active model across 1 non-obsolete family, with task labels spanning general LLM work.
+OpenAssistant's portfolio covers 1 active model across 1 current family, spanning general LLM work.
 Open a model detail page to compare provider routes and sourced benchmarks.

 - Teams evaluating general LLM work across this lab's releases